-The Starting Point: Capacity Is Presumed
+The Starting Point: Testamentary Capacity Is Presumed

 It is a rebuttable presumption that a person who executes a governing instrument is presumed to have capacity to execute the governing instrument and to have done so free from undue influence and duress.

 A.R.S. § 14-2712(B)The proponent of the document, typically the person trying to enforce it, still has to show basic proof that the document was properly signed.
 But once that threshold is met, the burden shifts.
-Anyone who wants to invalidate the document must prove their case by a preponderance of the evidence.
+Anyone who wants to invalidate the document must prove their contest case by a preponderance of the evidence.

 When Undue Influence Is Presumed